CivicActions/ssp-toolkit/docs/controls/AC.md

 > Security control type: Hybrid

-#### CivicActions Responsibility

-CivicActions has developed, documented and disseminated to personnel an access control policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
-This information is maintained in the CivicActions Access Control (AC) Policy.
-This document can be found in the CivicActions Compliance Docs GitHub repository at <https://github.com/CivicActions/compliance-docs>.

 #### LINCS specific control or LINCS Responsibility

 This is Agency common control.
 More data about implementation can be obtained from the Agency common control catalog.